unitaryfund/unitaryHACK2024/src/pages/hacker-guide.md

 ## ⌚ Before the Hack ⌚

 [REGISTER HERE](https://airtable.com/app5sTD1ailjCEft1/pag7CoNawqpRfN6Oo/form)!
-You'll need to be registered in order to recieve awards.
+You'll need to be registered in order to receive awards.

 ### Brush up on your open source contribution skills